 Some specimens were caught after very few days, one by the last Moroccan tuna trap still fishing and one in the Alboran Sea, possibly by an unidentified longliner which threw the tag at sea after catching this tuna.
 Several tags had possibly a premature release or maybe the tunas were fished, but the detailed data are still not available.
-All tags implanted by GBYP popped-up prematurely: four tags popped-up in the Atlantic Ocean, while 6 popped-up in the Mediterranean Sea (figure 6a).
-Even 8 of the tags deployed by WWF-MedPO popped off prematurely, but the different type of anchor allowed the tags to stay more on the tuna, providing more interesting results (Figure 6b).

-Even if the results are still very preliminary and elaborated data are necessary, it seems that some specimens are confirming the fact that there are movements from North-West Africa toward the areas SE of Azores and W Madeira during the spawning season, while the majority of the pre-spawners enter into the Mediterranean Sea.
-It is interesting to note the complex course of the specimen which entered into the Mediterranean for spawning and then moved to Ireland and far North, between the Faröer Isles and Norway, an area were bluefin tunas were absent since several decades.
+All tags implanted by GBYP popped-up prematurely: four tags popped-up in the Atlantic Ocean, while 6 popped-up in the Mediterranean Sea (figure 6).
+Even if the results are still very preliminary and elaborated data are necessary, it seems that some specimens are confirming the fact that there are movements from West Africa toward the areas SE of Azores during the spawning season, while the majority of the pre-spawners enter into the Mediterranean Sea.

+13 The data concerning the specimen who entered in the Mediterranean and then went to Azores were not available at the time of the discussion in the SCRS Species Group.

-All available data were provided for evaluation to SRCS in its 2012 meeting.
+All available data will be provided for evaluation to SRCS in its 2012 meeting.
 Even if it will be necessary to have the full data sets from each tag before drawing any conclusion, these preliminary results pose several new question marks to be further investigated in the future steps of GBYP.